UoB-HPC/hpc-course-getting-started/1_Connecting_to_BlueCrystal.md

 The `Host` alias (`bcp4` in this case) can be set to anything you want and will be used as an identifier for this connection.
 The rest of the parameters should be self-explanatory.
-You should now be able to connect easily:
+You should now be able to connect to BlueCrystal easily from your local machine:

 ```bash
 $ ssh bcp4